 “The industry will face many new developments over the next few years, including that of technology.
 We are already seeing how technology has rapidly changed vehicle offerings, such as surround-view cameras, wireless charging and better ways to connect smartphones to the vehicle’s screen.

 “We are also seeing that technology is being used to improve vehicle safety features such as sensing abilities, blind-spot detection, lane-departure warnings, automatic emergency braking, parking assist and so on,” he explains.

 But, he says that for vehicle brands to be successful, they must go beyond merely delivering on the latest technological features.

-He adds that for Maserati this means promising a brand that delivers on performance and true craftsmanship.
+This means promising a brand that delivers on performance and true craftsmanship.

 A demand for diversity beyond the SUV

 Another trend in the luxury car segment is the interest in sports utility vehicles (SUVs), which, as a category, compromise of 70% in this segment.
-“This trend will continue well into 2019 due to luxury customers’ demand for more space, and bigger and better performance.”
+“This trend will continue well into 2019 due to luxury customers’ demand for more space, bigger and better performance.”